-What better excuse to treat yo’self in the middle of the year than the Great Singapore Sale?
+What better excuse to treat yo’self in the middle of the year than the Great Singapore Sale (now known as GSS: Experience Singapore)?
 If the online Single Day and Black Friday sales in November is too long of a wait for you, go shopping the old school way with many brick and mortar stores in Singapore having their items on sale during this period!

 Singapore Food Festival 2019